wp-plugins/robots-meta/readme.txt

 * Add noodp an noydir meta robots tags, allowing you to opt out of DMOZ and Yahoo!
 Directory descriptions.
 * Prevent Yahoo! and Google from indexing your feeds by adding a meta tag to their head-section.
 * Disable author and date-based archives.
+* Nofollow category listings on single pages and posts to prevent PageRank leakage.

 And as soon as WordPress 2.3 is released, this plugin will make it possible to: